-Falco's principal property is the Horne 5 Project, located in the Mining Camp, which has hosted several former gold and base metal producers including the Horne Mine, which was operated by Noranda Inc. from 1927 to 1976.
+The Company's principal property is the Falco Horne 5 Project, located in the Mining Camp, which has hosted several former gold and base metal producers including the Horne Mine, which was operated by Noranda Inc. from 1927 to 1976.
 The Horne Mine produced approximately 11.6 million ounces of gold and 2.5 billion pounds of copper.

-For further details regarding the Horne 5 Project, refer to the Feasibility Study entitled, "Feasibility Study Update, Horne 5 Gold Project", dated effective March 18, 2021 (the "Updated Feasibility Study" or "UFS"), which was prepared in accordance with National Instrument 43-101 Respecting Standards of Disclosure for Mineral Projects ("NI 43-101"), and is available on SEDAR+ at www.sedarplus.ca.
+For further details regarding the Falco Horne 5 Project, refer to the Feasibility Study entitled, "Feasibility Study Update, Horne 5 Gold Project", dated effective March 18, 2021 (the "Updated Feasibility Study" or "UFS"), which was prepared in accordance with National Instrument 43-101 Respecting Standards of Disclosure for Mineral Projects ("NI 43-101"), and is available on SEDAR+ at www.sedarplus.ca.

 Air quality in Rouyn-Noranda has been the subject of greater public and government attention.
-Glencore Canada Corporation ("Glencore Canada") has copper smelting operations (the "Horne Smelter"), which emit arsenic and other metals above the air quality standards, are subject to a Ministerial Authorization that was due for renewal at the end of 2022.
+Glencore Canada has copper smelting operations (the "Horne Smelter"), which emit arsenic and other metals above the air quality standards, which are subject to a Ministerial Authorization that was due for renewal at the end of 2022.
+The renewed Ministerial Authorization was issued to Glencore Canada on March 16, 2023.
+New requirements were formulated by the MEFCCWP, including for air emissions, noise and waste waters.